Certora/meridian2024-workshop/README.md

 ### Solutions

-This repository has a branch `solutions` in this branch, in the file `solutions/solution_specs.rs` you'll find the solutions to all exercises of this repository.
+This repository has a branch `solutions`.
+On this branch, in file `solutions/solution_specs.rs` you'll find the solutions to all exercises of this repository.
 You can consult it if you want to know the answers.

 # Troubleshooting